-$^{^{50}}$ Paul M. Healy, Krishna G. Palepu, The Fall of Enron, 17(2) J. of Econ.Perspectives, 3, 4 (2003).
+68 Paul M. Healy, Krishna G. Palepu, The Fall of Enron, 17(2) J. OF ECON.PERSPECTIVES, 3, 4 (2003).

-51 Credit rating agencies such as Standard & Poors and Moodys are businesses which assign ratings to firms and to the securities they issue which reflect the risks that the firms will default (the credit risk).
-But credit rating agencies are paid by the firms they rate, which suggests to many observers that they are subject to severe conflicts of interest.
-Such concerns have led policy makers to focus on improving the regulation of credit rating agencies.
+69 Credit rating agencies such as Standard & Poors and Moodys are businesses which assign ratings to firms and to the securities they issue which reflect the risks that the firms will default (the credit risk).
+But credit rating agencies are paid by the firms they rate, which suggests severe conflicts of interest, and a need for regulation of credit rating agencies.

-52 Alan Greenspan was Chairman of the US Federal Reserve from 1987 to 2006.
+70 Alan Greenspan was Chairman of the US Federal Reserve from 1987 to 2006.

+priced and traded daily in our financial markets before legal confirmation illustrate the critical role of trust.
+Even when followed to the letter, rules guide only a few of the day-to-day decisions required of business and financial managers.
+The rest are governed by whatever personal code of values that managers bring to the table....
 Over the past half century, the American public has embraced the protections of the myriad federal agencies that have largely substituted government financial guarantees and implied certifications of integrity for business reputation.
 As a consequence, the market value of trust so prominent in the nineteenth century seemed unnecessary and by the 1990s appeared to have faded to a fraction of its earlier level.

 Presumably, we are better protected and, accordingly, better off as a consequence of these governmental protections.
 But corporate scandals of recent years have clearly shown that the plethora of laws of the past century have not eliminated the less-savory side of human behavior.

 We should not be surprised then to see a re-emergence of the market value placed on trust and personal reputation in business practice.
 After the revelations of corporate malfeasance, the market punished the stock prices of those corporations whose behaviors had cast doubt on the reliability of their reputations.
-Recent allegations on Wall Street of breaches of trust or even legality, if true, could begin to undermine the very basis on which the world's greatest financial markets thrive.53
+Recent allegations on Wall Street of breaches of trust or even legality, if true, could begin to undermine the very basis on which the world's greatest financial markets thrive.71

-In 2002 market participants addressed the issue of investor confidence:
+In 2002 market participants were also concerned about the issue of investor confidence, and one trade association wrote: